MicrosoftDocs/azure-docs-powershell/azps-7.1.0/Az.ContainerInstance/Stop-AzContainerGroup.md

 Stops all containers in a container group.
 Compute resources will be deallocated and billing will stop.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.containerinstance/stop-azcontainergroup) for up-to-date information.

 ## SYNTAX

 ### Stop (Default)